310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/epilogue.md

 {% img /img/es/eventstory/meteorimpact/epilogue2.jpg %}

 {% bubble Kanata %}
-but… your path hasn’t been confirmed yet? i’m surprised — so even you can be something of a Punk, huh?[^2]
+but… your path hasn’t been confirmed yet? i am surprised — so even you can be something of a Punk, huh?[^2]
 {% endbubble %}

 {% bubble Chiaki %}
 Punk?
-Like Kiryu? *Oh,* because I haven’t made any progress yet, right… Ahh, well—I think I made it a little too hard on myself.
+Like Kiryu? *Oh,* because I haven’t made any progress yet, right… Ahh, well — I think I made it a little too hard on myself.

-I got greedy, y’see.
+I got greedy, you see.
 I couldn’t get myself to give up on any of my dreams, so I decided I’d make them *all* come true.

 Well, Tenshouin said he’ll mediate for me, so hopefully everything will turn out alright.

 I owe him a lot… Ryuseitai was able to live on thanks to him, too.

-Last year, we couldn’t win a single DreamFes as a unit with an Oddball member—
+Last year, we couldn’t win a single DreamFes as a unit with an Eccentric member—

 Ryuseitai was extremely close to dissolution, since we were practically broke in unit funds…